 1. I am interested in AU and PLAR, but I need program advice.

-For program advice prior to undertaking PLAR, please contact AU Counselling Services
+For program selection advice prior to undertaking PLAR, please contact AU Counselling Services

-A. Transfer credit is different from PLAR.
-Transferring your previously-earned credit from another accredited institution is done through the Evaluations unit of the Registrar's Office.
+Transfer credit is different from PLAR.
+Transferring your previously-earned credit from another accredited institution is done through the Registrar's Office.
 You must complete the transfer credit process before you can begin PLAR.
 Click here for Transfer Credit information.

 Assessment of prior learning is a two-step process in your case.
-The first step involves the Registrar's Office evaluating transfer credit.
+The first step involves the Registrar's Office evaluating transfer credit (see question 4).
 The second step is portfolio assessment.
-If you do not receive transfer credit for some courses, you may include the learning from those courses in your portfolio.
+If you do not receive transfer credit for some courses, you may address learning that is beyond course content in your portfolio.